FadhiliMumo/PLP-Hackthon/README.md

 # PLP-Hackthon
-The repository contains a hackthon activity
+The repository contains a hackthon activity a webpage fit only for landscape layout/ pc view.
 The following project was made successful by two devoted student developers Fadhili Mumo (fadhilimumo3673@gmail.com) and Salome Ogeya  (salomeogeya@gmail.com)
 The following simple project is a portfolio developed in html.
 It is divided into five major sections;